 1. They’re self-aware.

 Boosting your self-awareness includes knowing your strengths and weaknesses, but also the impact that your behavior has on others.
-For example, say a small business owner takes pride in personally managing client relationships.
+For example, say a small business owner or sales team leader takes pride in personally managing client relationships.
 She also realizes that her hands-on style can frustrate her staff by creating the appearance that she doesn’t trust or appreciate them.
-By taking into account the impact of her behavior, the business owner can adjust how she relates to her clients and employees.
+By taking into account the impact of her behavior, she can adjust how she relates to her clients and employees.

 2. They’re willing to delegate important tasks and decision-making.

 Besides being an efficient way to lead, delegating helps to build trust on your team and experience and confidence in others.
 It also forces leaders to give honest, consistent feedback and to motivate and reward people for their hard work.
-Think about the parent who teaches their kid to pick up after themself.
-While it may be slow going at first, eventually the child develops the skill and is able to help around the house.
+Think about the parent who teaches their children to pick up after themselves.
+While it may be slow going at first, eventually a child develops skills and is able to help out more around the house.

 3. They have strong interpersonal skills.

 They should be able to negotiate and handle work problems without alienating others.
-This requires understanding others’ perspectives and needs.
-Leaders with honed relationship skills develop a rapport with all kinds of people.
-Have you ever known a school principal who is equally comfortable with students, parents, teaching staff, and the school board?
+This requires leadership empathy and understanding others’ perspectives and needs.
+Leaders with honed relationship skills show kindness in the workplace and are able to develop a rapport with all kinds of people.
+Have you ever known a school principal who is equally comfortable with students, parents, teachers, and the school board?
 If so, you’ve seen people skills at their best.

 4. They have a participative management style.

 Strong leaders use effective listening skills and communication to involve others, build consensus, and influence decisions.
 Compare the styles of 2 city mayors, for example.
 One mayor is participative; the other autocratic.
-Initially, the mayor who values relationships and broad communication appears to be less effective than the more independent-minded mayor.
-But, as time passes, the participative mayor is able to influence others to build support for key initiatives and is considered a good leader and skilled administrator.
+Initially, the mayor who values relationships, collaboration, and broad communication may appear to be less effective than the more independent-minded mayor.
+But, as time passes, the mayor with a more participative management style and strong relationship skills is better able to influence others to build support for key initiatives and is considered a good leader and skilled administrator.
 In contrast, the authoritarian mayor faces many political roadblocks and becomes highly controversial.

-One other significant point — the importance of feedback.
-Giving effective feedback is one of the best ways leaders can improve their relationship skills.
+Giving effective feedback and avoiding common mistakes in giving feedback is one of the best ways leaders can improve their relationship skills.
 Feedback lets people know how they’re doing, reinforces goals, and encourages strong effort.
 When giving feedback, make sure to focus on delivering a single message, being specific, and being sensitive.
 And remember to judge the behavior, not the person.

 Being good at relationships isn’t just a personality trait, it’s a key leadership skill.
 And the good news for everyday leaders is that we can all improve.

 In describing or evaluating unsuccessful managers, experts find that their inability to develop and maintain relationships is listed as their biggest weakness and the biggest hindrance to a company.
-Leaders who have weak relationship-building skills and who lack interpersonal skills are at high risk of derailing in their careers.
+Research has consistently found that leaders who lack strong relationship skills and who have weak interpersonal skills are at high risk of derailing in their careers.

 Without solid relationships, a leader can have a hard time bringing a team together and getting a project accomplished.
 Collaboration is only an effective workplace tool if the people who are collaborating can get along.